-In 2022, the 8-row Monosem ValoTerra Ultimate corn planter with Fertismart fertilizer metering system was submitted to a DLG partial test which assessed "Quality of work including accuracy of fertilizer metering".
+In 2022, the row unit Monosem ValoTerra Ultimate with ASG was submitted to a DLG partial test which assessed "Quality of work in corn".
 The test consisted of a lab test and a field test.
-In each of these two test versions the machine planted three corn varieties and DAP fertilizer.
+In each of these two test versions the row unit planted three corn varieties.
+Here, the row unit was installed on an 8-row precision planter Monosem ValoTerra Ultimate with Fertismart fertiliser metering system for combi planting.

-The lab test tested the distribution of plants along the rows (accuracy of seed placement and distribution) plus the accuracy of fertilizer metering across the direction of travel.
-These tests were carried out on the stationary machine while simulating forward speeds between 8 km/h and 16 km/h.
+The lab test tested the distribution of plants along the rows (accuracy of seed placement and distribution).
+These tests were carried out on the stationary row unit while simulating forward speeds between 8 km/h and 16 km/h.